ximxim/react-native-feedback-reporter/website/docs/Linking.md

 2. Right click on the Libraries folder and select `Add files to "yourProjectName"`.

-3. Add `RNCAsyncStorage.xcodeproj` (located at `node_modules/@react-native-async-storage/async-storage/ios`) to your project Libraries.
+3. Add `FeedbackReporter.xcodeproj` (located at `node_modules/react-native-feedback-reporter/ios`) to your project Libraries.

-3. Go to `Build Phases -> Link Binary with Libraries` and add:  `libRNCAsyncStorage.a`.
+3. Go to `Build Phases -> Link Binary with Libraries` and add:  `libFeedbackReporter.a`.

 #### Using 'Pods'
 1. Enter into iOS Folder `cd ios/` (on your project's root folder).